LookHere/HumanResourcesScience/README.md

 2/9/24	[Timothy Whitley](https://www.linkedin.com/in/timwhitley1/)'s Ask Me Anything Live

-2/16/24	[John Rogener](https://www.linkedin.com/in/john-rogener/) Panel - What conversation are TA people avoiding
+2/16/24	[John Rogener](https://www.linkedin.com/in/john-rogener/)'s Panel - What is Talent Management Not Talking About (and avoiding) from a Generational Perspective with [John Madigan](https://www.linkedin.com/in/executivetalent/), [Amit Parmer](https://www.linkedin.com/in/parmar79/), and [Lauren Eager](https://www.linkedin.com/in/lauren-eager-476b47121/)

 2/23/24	AMA with [Adam Treitler](https://www.linkedin.com/in/adam-treitler-65a2a56b/)